delboy1978uk/lamp/README.md

 ### setup
 There is a placeholder `public/index.php` in the `code` directory, from which Apache serves your site.
 You can delete that, and drop in (or symlink) your existing projects into the `code` directory.

-If you are using the `feature/react` branch of this repository, note that the PHP code will go in `code/backend` and not just code, and the react app will go in `code/frontend`.

 ### starting the server
 Simply `cd` into the folder you cloned into and type